silviucpp/erlcass/README.md

 -define(CASS_LOG_TRACE, 6).
 ```

-In order to change the log level for the native driver you need to set the `log_level` environment variable for erlcass into your config file.
+In order to change the log level for the native driver you need to set the `log_level` environment variable for ErlCass into your config file.
 By default the logs are printed to console.
 In order to print them into an external log system you can use the `set_log_function` method.
 The callback should be a function with arity 1 which will receive a record of `log_msg` type defined as